Visitor Information and FAQs

 Please note that this library membership does not include access to the BNU network or e-resource subscriptions.
 Due to pressures on space during revision and exam periods we will not process new applications for Access @ Bucks during April and May.

-You can join the library for £45 per annum.
+BNU alumni can register for a free library membership.
 Membership allows you to borrow up to four items at a time and free Wi-Fi access on your personal laptop or device.
 To ensure we have the resources you need, please check our Library catalogue prior to your visit.
 Please note that this library membership does not include access to the BNU network or e-resource subscriptions.

 You have free library membership for three years which allows you to borrow up to four items.
 To ensure we have the resources you need, please check our Library catalogue prior to your visit.
 You have free Wi-Fi access on your personal laptop or device.
 Please note that this library membership does not include access to the BNU network or e-resource subscriptions.